OrfeasGk/My-Projects/Master Thesis/Readme.md

 Group-Rational KAN (GR-KAN)
 A significant portion of the work focuses on GR-KAN, which addresses the high parameter count of original KANs by grouping edges and using rational functions of the form:
 $$F(x) = \frac{P(x)}{1 + |Q(x)|}$$
-This reduces the parameter count to a level comparable to standard MLPs while maintaining the flexibility of learnable activations
+This reduces the parameter count to a level comparable to standard MLPs while maintaining the flexibility of learnable activations.

+Code Structure
+-RationalFunction: Implementation of the rational base functions using Horner's method for efficiency.
+-KAT_Group: The main GR-KAN layer module designed as a drop-in replacement for nn.Linear in MLPs.
+-b_splines: Computation of B-spline bases for standard KAN layers.

+📊 Results Summary
+The study concludes that while KANs are theoretically elegant, they are not yet a "drop-in" replacement for MLPs due to:
+-Performance: KANs can match or slightly exceed MLP performance in specific configurations (e.g., as classification heads).
+-Computational Cost: KAN-based models can be 10 to 100 times slower to train than their MLP counterparts.
+-Stability: Replacing internal MLP blocks in large-scale models often introduced training instability.